Vlhermitte/BrainToText2025/README.md

 Later also:
 - Try to train with deeper network `(e.g., 8 rnn_layers)`
-- We can also try to tak advantage of brain regions segmentation in the model architecture.
+- We can also try to take advantage of brain regions segmentation in the model architecture.

 ## What does the code do (in short):